 DO NOT transition to raw by mixing with kibble.
 Kibble and raw food digest at varying rates and can cause digestive upset (33, 34, 35).
 If your dog will not transition cold turkey, use canned food as a transition tool

 Will my dog eventually eat if they are starving?

 Yes.
 Unlike cat’s dogs eventually will eat and not starve themselves.
 Set specific feeding times and determine how long you will keep the food down.
 If they do not eat it, wrap it up, and serve it at the next meal.

 Some companions are finicky when it comes to texture.
 If your companion has previously been on a kibble diet it may be strange to eat a food that isn’t dry, hard and crunchy.
 If your companion was previously on wet or canned food, eating food that isn’t one conglomerate texture, a mixture of chucky and soft or one mixture with a gravy, may be strange.

 Some companions may have difficulty transitioning to raw due to flavor.
 Wet and commercially produced dry foods often have added flavors or are sprayed with animal fats to make it appealing to our companions.
 Raw food is like a salad compared to kibble or wet food which is more like fast food.
 Often starting with a protein source that your companion likes may be a first step for companions that are picky with taste.
 Some companions will eat liver but prefers it to be chicken versus say venison.
-Every animal is different so one protein may be savored by your ferret, while the dog absolutely hates it.
+Every animal is different so one protein may be savored by your cat, while the dog absolutely hates it.